 Language and Symbolic Action

 Ethics and Credibility

 Online Deception: You Can Fool a Lot of the People a Lot of the Time

 Ethics of Using Threats as a Compliance-Gaining Strategy

 Ethics and Ingratiation

 Ethics and Subliminal Influence

-Robert H. Gass is a professor emeritus of Communication Studies at California State University, Fullerton.
+Robert H. Gass (Ph.D.
+University of Kansas) is Professor Emeritus of Communication Studies at California State University, Fullerton.
 His areas of expertise include argumentation, persuasion, social influence, and compliance gaining.
-Dr. Gass has published two texts and one edited text (with co-author John Seiter) and over 70 scholarly articles, book chapters, published conference proceedings, and professional papers.
-His text with John S. Seiter, Persuasion, Social Influence, and Compliance Gaining, is the best-selling persuasion text in the field of communication studies.
+Dr. Gass has published two texts and one edited text (with co-author John S. Seiter) and over 70 scholarly articles, book chapters, published conference proceedings, and professional papers.
+His text with John S. Seiter, Persuasion: Social Influence and Compliance Gaining, is the best-selling persuasion text in the field of communication studies.
 Among the awards he has received are Distinguished Faculty Member, Faculty Recognition Award for Scholarly and Creative Activity, multiple Annual Author awards, and Outstanding Scholarship and Creativity Award.
 He has also done consulting work for the California Dairy Council, the California Dietetic Association, and Caltrans.